NethermindEth/docs/docs/fundamentals/configuration.md

 </TabItem>
 </Tabs>

-Below is the list of the basic options followed by an exhaustive list of options by module.
+Below is the list of the basic options followed by an exhaustive list of options by namespace.

 :::caution
 The command line options are case-sensitive and can be defined only once unless stated otherwise.